isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-This makes the function's ??? explicit.
+This makes the function’s ??? explicit.

 ##### Example, good